-3.3.11 Network Interfaces Configuration
+3.3.14 Head node interfaces

+The Head node interfaces screen (figure 3.18) allows a review of the head node network interfaces and their proposed settings.

+Figure 3.18: Head node interfaces configuration

-The "Network Interfaces" screen (figure 3.22) allows a review of the list of network interfaces with their proposed settings.
-The head node and regular nodes each have a settings pane for their network configurations.
-If a BMC network is to be shared with a regular network-which an option in the screen shown in figure 3.19-then an alias interface is shown too.
-In figure 3.22 an alias interface, eth0:ipmi, is shown.
+If a BMC network is to be shared with a regular network, then an alias interface is shown too.
+In figure 3.18 an alias interface, ens3:ipmi, is shown.